EMBEDDIA/morphological-dependency-parsing/README.md

 For full list of options please check `supar/cmds/{biaffine_dependency.py, cmd.py}`.
 Many of the parameters are self explanatory, so here are just some specifics:
 1. `--path` is the path where best checkpoint will be saved to or loaded from.
 2. `--embed` is the path to load the pretrained word embeddings from (if not provided, they will be trained from scratch).
+In our case, we use word embeddings, extracted from fastText.
 3. `--include_char`, `--include_bert`, `--include_upos`, `--include_ufeats`, `--include_lstm` are flags to determine
 which features are used in addition to word embeddings.
 The character embeddings are fixed to size 50, BERT embeddings are of size corresponding to the used model's hidden size,